mihaelacr/pydeeplearn/README.md

   * If you are a beginner in deep learning, please check out my [report](http://elarosca.net/report.pdf).
 It explains the foundation behind the concepts used in this library.
   * If you still have questions, pop me an email or a message.

-# Future and current work
+## Future and current work
- I am currently working on completing the CNN implementation and thinking of adding Bayesian optimization to avoid doing CV for finding out hyper parameters.
+ I am currently working on completing the CNN implementation and also considering adding an LSTM implementation.
+If anyone has a specific feature request, please let me know.

 ## How to install dependencies

 1. Create a python virtualenv